pappy74/django-require_assets/README.rst

-Django requires_js_css
+Django require_assets
 ======================

-The goal of django-requires_js_css is to provide a way for individual templates to include their own JavaScript and CSS files, while at the same time adhering to site performance best practices.
+The goal of django-require_assets is to provide a way for individual templates to include their own JavaScript and CSS files, while at the same time adhering to site performance best practices.

 For example, if you have a 'cool button' widget requested via a templatetag and defined by 'cool_button.html', you can specify 'cool_button.css' in the 'cool_button.html' file itself, and the css file will actually be loaded in the "HEAD" where it belongs (this is customizable though).